-The George Shultz Innovation Fund is a multi-million-dollar fund that invests in promising startups from an ecosystem that includes the University of Chicago, Argonne National Laboratory, Fermilab, and the Marine Biological Laboratory.
-The core mission of the Shultz Innovation Fund is to help researchers turn their innovations into ventures that advance cutting-edge technologies, generate significant financial returns, and create lasting impact for humankind.
+The George Shultz Innovation Fund (GSIF) invests in promising startups from an ecosystem that includes the University of Chicago, Argonne National Laboratory, Fermilab, and the Marine Biological Laboratory.
+The core mission of the George Shultz Innovation Fund is to help researchers turn their innovations into ventures that advance cutting-edge technologies, generate significant financial returns, and create lasting impact for humankind.

 This mission is accomplished in two ways.

 - Investing in startups created by faculty, students, and staff in order to help them bridge the gap between basic research funding and commercial investment.

 - Surrounding these startups with a community of support – including distinguished angel and venture capital investors, scientists, and entrepreneurs – to help move their projects forward.

 Our investment process resembles that of a traditional venture capital fund, and is run twice a year (Fall and Spring quarters).
 After evaluating applications, we select finalists to advance to due diligence, a rigorous 10-week process spearheaded by our Innovation Fund Associates.
 We then make an investment decision for each venture based on the outcome of due diligence and the input of our Advisory Committee, and ultimately select ventures for investment.

 - 10-weeks of rigorous, venture-capital-style due diligence.
 A multi-disciplinary team of Innovation Fund Associates spends 500+ hours analyzing your business from an investor’s perspective, helping prepare you to raise additional capital.

 - Up to $250,000 of seed funding (if selected).
 Investments must be matched by another institutional investor to receive GSIF funds.